huggingface/blog/bridgetower.md

 ## Conclusion

 When dealing with images, we presented two solutions to speed up your training workflows: allocating more resources to the dataloader, and decoding and augmenting images directly on accelerator devices rather than on CPU.
-We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is more than 3x faster than Nvidia A100 80GB with Transformers!**
+We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is almost 3x faster than Nvidia A100 80GB with Transformers!**
 And this is super easy to use as you just need to provide a few additional training arguments.

 To go further, we are looking forward to using HPU graphs for training models even faster and to presenting how to use DeepSpeed ZeRO-3 on Gaudi2 to accelerate the training of your LLMs.
 Stay tuned!